LibertyDSNP/spec/pages/Frequency/Identity.md

 Delegation comes with permissions that grant publishing of specific Schemas to a provider.
 Since each [Announcement Type](../DSNP/Announcements.md) has a [set Schema Id](./Publishing.md), a user may permission specific Announcement Types.

-When a user delegates to a Provider, that delegation is either validated on-chain or can be validated off-chain using the `msa_checkDelegations` RPC call.
+When a user delegates to a Provider, that delegation is either validated on chain or can be validated off chain using the `msa_checkDelegations` RPC call.
 Users can revoke a delegation at anytime without any fees, and revocation is locked to the point the transaction is included in a block.